UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/medications/amobarbital/1/README.md

 # Amobarbital

 Any code for a prescription of Amobarbital.
 Other names: Amylobarbitone/Sodium Amytal.
-This code set includes combination drugs of Amobarbital and Secobarbital (also known as Tuinal)
+This code set includes combination drugs of Amobarbital and Secobarbital (also known as Tuinal).
+Code set created from SNOMED searches and then mapped to Read v2, CTV3 and EMIS.

 ## Prevalence log